 MSY and HCRs in long-term perspective have been investigated during special workshops (ICES 2015, ICES 2016) using long-term stochastic simulations.
+The model was updated and using most recent data and simulations were redone during the Benchmark 2021 (ICES 2021).
 The PA and MSY reference points were considered to be adequate and the previously used values were not changed.